 Credit risk relates to the risk of loss resulting from the default by a customer of its contractual obligations or the customer filing bankruptcy.
 Boardwalk Pipelines has credit risk with both its existing customers and those supporting its growth projects.
-Credit risk exists in relation to Boardwalk Pipelines' growth projects, both because expansion customers make long term firm capacity commitments to Boardwalk Pipelines for such projects and certain of those expansion customers agree to provide credit support as construction for such projects progresses.
+Credit risk exists in relation to Boardwalk Pipelines' growth projects, both because expansion customers make long-term firm capacity commitments to Boardwalk Pipelines for such projects and certain of those expansion customers agree to provide credit support as construction for such projects progresses.
 If a customer fails to post the required credit support or defaults during the growth project process, overall returns on the project may be reduced to the extent an adjustment to the scope of the project occurs or Boardwalk Pipelines is unable to replace the defaulting customer with a customer willing to pay similar rates.
-In 2020, an expansion customer declared bankruptcy for which Boardwalk Pipelines was able to use the credit support obtained during the growth project process to cover a portion of the customer's remaining long term commitment.